HashenUdara/enterprise-ai-agent-prototype/PRD.md

 * concise structured output
 * useful MCP annotations
 * actionable error messages
+* an output schema where practical

 Use consistent prefixes to make tools easy for Codex to discover.

+Collection tools should support useful filters so Codex can compose a small number of meaningful cross-system calls instead of making an N+1 sequence of individual record requests.
+Lists should remain concise and should support a bounded `limit` input where appropriate.

 Preferred naming style: